unjs/nitro/docs/content/2.deploy/providers/vercel.md

 > Edge Functions run after the cache, and can both cache and return responses.
 [Read More](https://vercel.com/docs/concepts/functions/edge-functions)

 In order to enable this target, please set `NITRO_PRESET` environment variable to `vercel-edge`.

+## Custom Build Output Configuration

+You can provide additional [build output configuration](https://vercel.com/docs/build-output-api/v3) using `vercel.config` key inside `nitro.config`.
+It will be merged with build-in auto generated config.